 We would like to thank Paul Carlson from Texas A&M Transportation Institute (TTI) for insightful inputs.
-We would also like to thank H. Wang, H. Cheng, B. Li, J. Chen, G. Li, H. Ji, M. Jin, Y. Sun, A. Kingery, and Y. Yu for their input and contributions to the NetBot Lab at Texas A&M University.
+We also thank prof. Jingang Yi from Rutgers University for valuable inputs.
+We would also like to thank H. Cheng, B. Li, J. Chen, M. Jin, Y. Sun, A. Kingery, Y. Yu, H. Wang, and H. Li for their input and contributions to the NetBot Lab at Texas A&M University.